thegambler111/CoolObsVault/01_Experience/Code/Git/How to review a pull request/How to review a pull request.md

-# What to check in a pull request
+# How to review a pull request

 ## Device functionalities
 - Function in vendor's app